seanlw/scrumboard/README.md

 of lists between `Sprint Backlog` and `Done` as you like to have them displayed in the Scrum Board.

 Each card created in the `Sprint Backlog` will be treated as a story.
 All other cards created in other lists will be treated as tasks.
-Us the Scrum Board to create tasks from stories and keep track of their progress within the Scrum Board.
+Use the Scrum Board to create tasks from stories and keep track of their progress within the Scrum Board.

 ## Development